 A person can choose to buy a yearly Buddhify membership, which allows access to extra features.
 Alternatively, they can pay for just the app and access more than 200 meditations.

-Buddhify is available on:
+Buddhify is available on iPhone and Android devices.

 Portal is a sound app that claims to help a person sleep, focus, and relax by providing them with an immersive experience.
 The available sounds range from thunderstorms to oceans.